Homepage link Link to Rally Bus & Coach Services link Industry Services link Enthusiasts link Link back to EFE page Gallery link

 Page 1

-A company with a background in coaching, which diversified gradually into the London bus operating market.
+A company with a background in coaching, which diversified gradually into the London bus operating market, specialising initially in access services.
 Thorpe's only appearance at Showbus was back in the Woburn days with a Plaxton Viewmaster from the coach fleet.
 In August 2004 the company became a subsidiary of the major London operator, Metroline.

 Thorpes Dart SLFs

-DLF77 and DLF79 (X177/9BNH) on Thorpe's latest London route, the 70.
+DLF77 and DLF79 (X177/9BNH) on what was Thorpe's latest London route, the 70.
 They are seen outside McDonalds in Acton High Street.

-Thorpes Stationlink Mercedes The Stationlink service also includes Victoria Coach Station, suitably labelled as a back up to the Excels is this Alexander bodied Mercedes 709D.
-Disabled access is through the open rear door tail lift.
+The Stationlink service also included Victoria Coach Station, suitably labelled as a back up to the Excels is this Alexander bodied Mercedes 709D.
+Disabled access was through the open rear door tail lift.

 London